raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 8 hours

 You touch a willing creature to grant it the ability to see in the dark.
-For the duration, that creature has darkvision out to a range of 60 feet.
+For the duration, that creature has darkvision out to a range of 18.0m.

 #### Daylight